 The Grand Prix des 'Gentlemen'

-Now both riders start simultaneously and for the Standards trophy, it is the Rider's finish time that determines the placing but the Pacer should be at least in sight of the finish when the Rider crosses the line.
+Now both riders start simultaneously and, for the Standards trophy, it is the Rider's finish time that determines the placing but the Pacer should be at least in sight of the finish when the Rider crosses the line.
 Both partners may share the pace.
 If both riders are Masters the Rider is the one with the greater Standard entitlement.
+Gender is only relevant in determining the Standards times that apply.

 To qualify for the Fastest Time trophy teams must still include at least one Masters-aged rider and the time is taken from the second rider to cross the finish line (as usual, judged by the leading edge of the front wheel).